 - A team of experts in your corner

 Our Zelus Recovery Boise addiction treatment programs offer you the ability to have the support, guidance, and compassion you or your loved one needs to overcome physical or psychological addiction.
-While addiction can leave you feeling overwhelmed and stressed, finding help starts with a phone call.
+While addiction can leave you feeling overwhelmed and stressed, finding help starts when you reach out to Zelus Recovery.

 If you are wondering what psychological dependence is, chances are you or your loved one is struggling with a substance abuse problem or behavioral addiction.
 Early treatment is the best way to improve recovery outcomes as addiction progressively worsens until you receive treatment.
 It is never too late, or too early, to ask for help.
 To find out more about our nationally-recognized teen and young adult substance abuse treatment programs, call us today at 208.518.0797, or contact us online.